ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_faqs.md

 ### Can I make the sequence data submitted to ENA visible on the Swedish Pathogens Portal?

 Yes, the Swedish Pathogens Portal is happy to display information about sequences deposited by researchers affiliated to a Swedish research institution.
-If you would be interested in this, please get in touch with the team by e-mailing [datacentre@scilifelab.se](mailto:datacentre@scilifelab.se) after you have submitted your sequences.
+If you would be interested in this, please get in touch with the team by e-mailing [pathogens@scilifelab.se](mailto:pathogens@scilifelab.se) after you have submitted your sequences.